Competitive Exclusion in an Artificial Foraging Ecosystem: Introduction

-This research addresses competitive exclusion and coexistence for two foraging species with different intrinsic growth rates and carry capacities in a finite landscape by using an agent based model with both resource and space competition.
-The model is applied to stable and fluctuating environments (seasons) and to single species and two species populations without migration.
-Two separate approaches are used for winter: one reducing the amount of resource that can found in a single time step and the other reducing the rate at which the resource replenishes.
-Detailed populations trajectories are generated for these scenarios, strong competitive exclusion for these pairs of species in the stable environments is found, and regions of potential coexistence in seasonally varying environments are identified.
+The objectives of this research are to demonstrate emergent competitive exclusion and coexistence behaviors in a specific and novel simulation based on a finite population with individual movement and seasonal variations using an agent based model (ABM), to place these behaviors within Modern Control Theory and movement mediated community assembly contexts, and to identify the non-equilibrium dynamics of these finite stochastically-driven populations.

-These results are discussed in context with current theoretical research.
-The stochastic nature of these artificial ecosystems and the non-equilibrium state of not only the population levels but the underlying excess resources provide insight into the deterministic and stochastic invasive criterion \citep{chessonEllner}.
-While candidates for competitive coexistence and even commensalism are identified and the artificial ecosystem parameter space is thoroughly explored, the strict invasive criterion is not met, and quantitative comparisons of the experimental results to modern competitive theory is beyond the scope of this paper.
+The paper proceeds by first providing a brief overview of MCT and a detailed discussion of the ABM used.
+Competitive exclusion and coexistence is then demonstrated for two foraging species with different intrinsic growth rates \citep{milles} in a finite landscape by using an ABM with both resource and space competition.
+The model is applied to stable and fluctuating environments (seasons) and to single and dual species populations with individual movement.
+Two separate approaches are used for winter.
+Detailed population trajectories are presented and analyzed.
+The regions of coexistence as functions of season length and type, and intrinsic growth are discussed.
+The different perspective that individual, movement-based, discrete stochastic models of a finite population provide relative to MCT theories using mean fields with scaled transitions is highlighted.